sbacic/fontage/README.md

 `--silent` Do not print further instructions.
 Useful if you're automating and only want errors outputed to stdout.

+FAQ
+--
++ __I am only seeing Helvetica in the suggestion box, what gives?__
+Helvetica is a hardcoded font - it's written into the code.
+If Helvetica is shown among the suggestions, it means that the script is working properly.
+If no other fonts are shown and you're sure they are there, it is probably a problem with your cross domain policy.

 LICENSE
 --
 MIT